Electric vehicle: Reintroduction

+Percentage-of-total-sales figures for electric, plug-in hybrid, and hybrid vehicles approximately quadrupled from 2020 to 2026.

 During the late 20th and early 21st century, the environmental impact of the petroleum-based transportation infrastructure, along with the fear of peak oil, led to renewed interest in electric transportation infrastructure.
+By the 21st century an energy transition to electrify as many things as possible, not just vehicles, rather than burning stuff became to be seen as very important for human health and the environment.
 EVs differ from fossil fuel-powered vehicles in that the electricity they consume can be generated from a wide range of sources, including fossil fuels, nuclear power, and renewables such as solar power and wind power, or any combination of those.
 Recent advancements in battery technology and charging infrastructure have addressed many of the earlier barriers to EV adoption, making electric vehicles a more viable option for a wider range of consumers.

 The carbon footprint and other emissions of electric vehicles vary depending on the fuel and technology used for electricity generation.
 The electricity may be stored in the vehicle using a battery, flywheel, or supercapacitors.
 Vehicles using internal combustion engines usually only derive their energy from a single or a few sources, usually non-renewable fossil fuels.
 A key advantage of electric vehicles is regenerative braking, which recovers kinetic energy, typically lost during friction braking as heat, as electricity restored to the on-board battery.
-According to the International Energy Agency's Global EV Outlook 2024, more than 14 million new electric cars were sold worldwide in 2023, representing around 18% of total car sales for the year.
+Although over 20% of new cars sold in 2024 were electric only 2% of trucks were.
+China is the world's leading EV producer, accounting for more than 70% of global production and 67% of global sales of electric vehicles in 2024.